ludykraks/Gold/src/blog/buy-shares-using-mtn-mobile-money.md

       <p>That's all, chale.</p>
       <p>For first time users, if the process above doesn't work, visit <a href="https://onboarding.ic.africa/register"
        target="_blank" rel="noopener"> ICSecurities website</a> to register and buy your shares.</p>
+       <p>You can check the share price of all the listed companies <a href="https://gse.com.gh/trading-and-data/"
+       target="_blank"> on Ghana Stock Exchange's website here</a> </p>

+        their current share</a>.
+Kwayisi.org also shares a lot important information on investment opportunities in Ghana.
+You would also love their comment section.</p>